 Also, we evaluate the carrying values of mortgage loans receivable on an individual basis.
 Management periodically evaluates the realizability of future cash flows from the mortgage loan receivable when events or circumstances, such as the non-receipt of principal and interest payments and/or significant deterioration of the financial condition of the borrower, indicate that the carrying amount of the mortgage loan receivable may not be recoverable.
-An impairment charge is recognized in current period earnings and is calculated as the difference between the carrying amount of the mortgage loan received, or if foreclosure is probable, the fair value of the collateral securing the mortgage.
+An impairment charge is recognized in current period earnings and is calculated as the difference between the carrying amount of the mortgage loan receivable and the discounted cash flows expected to be received, or if foreclosure is probable, the fair value of the collateral securing the mortgage.